-175 Mr. Schoefmann stated that two EcoCounters are installed in the Drummer Hill mountain bike factors, like level of stress analysis done for many major cities.
+Dr. Brehme stated that he is thinking back to the "Strava" user data.
+He asked Mr. Schoefmann if there is anything he can say about that.
+Mr. Schoefmann replied that even the people who are big proponents of it used it as sort of a "litmus test" and they compared it with many other factors, like level of stress analysis done for many major cities.
 He had an intern fill out that information a long time ago and it was sucked into the black hole of research that happened.
 It is data they could use, but it is just a cross-section of users.
-They take it at face value for what it is
+They take it at face value for what it is worth.